·

 Short answer: not really.

-But, it’s manageable and many Italians and tourists use strollers on a daily basis.
+But, it’s manageable and many Italians and tourists use strollers daily.
 I always used a stroller in Italy as well.

 Many tourists recommend baby carriers, but as my baby and I are very anti-sling, we always manage with a stroller.
 In fact, I highly recommend it as you’ll be walking a lot and you don’t want to carry your baby all day.